Philosophy

 I was glad when I found Celia (his wife) was unfaithful.
 I felt it was all right for me to dislike her.

-Charles Ryder (to his soon-to-be lover in Brideshead Revisited)
+Charles Ryder (to Julia in Brideshead Revisited)

 Morality is the theory that every human act must be either right or wrong and that ninety-nine per cent of them are wrong.